The-Stage/Summary/README.md

 The language learning process require continuous learning.
 At least 15 minutes per day.
 The brain is kept posted then and improve quickly in the new language we're learning.

-**The Stage** is an opensource learning content updated continuously to convert more and more larger topics.
+**The Stage** is an opensource learning content updated continuously to cover more and more larger topics.

 <div class="row">